 Artist Residencies and Fellowships - Provide a dynamic artist centered community which fosters artistic growth and professional development for Artists from around the globe.

 Exhibitions - Presentations of local, national, and international ceramic artists' work, both in our Exhibitions Gallery and at off-site locales; exhibitions may be juried, invitational, or curated.
-Shop and Community Arts Gallery.
+The Gallery Building is also home to The Shop XXXXXXX